If you have ever held registration or applied to take the PLAB test, you will have a GMC reference number.

-2. Maintaining your registration and licence to practise
+Maintaining your registration and licence to practise

-To maintain your licence to practise, you need to prove your skills and knowledge are up to date by taking part in the processes that will support your revalidation.
+To maintain your licence to practise, you need to prove your skills and knowledge are up to date by taking part in the processes that support your revalidation.
 You do this by, among other things, having regular appraisals based on our core guidance, Good medical practice.
 Your Responsible Officer (RO) will submit a recommendation to us about your revalidation at least once every five years.
 See our revalidation section for more details.

 To maintain your registration you need to keep your contact details up-to-date and pay your annual retention fee.

-4. Relinquishing your licence to practise or voluntarily erasing your name from the register
+Relinquishing your licence to practise or registration

-Relinquish your licence to practise (if you have one)
+Relinquish your licence to practise

-- Relinquish your registration (voluntary erasure)
+Relinquish your registration (voluntary erasure)

 There is no fee for relinquishing your licence to practise or removing your name from the register.

-Please see our guidance on relinquishing your licence to practise or guidance on voluntary erasure for information about how to apply.
+See our guidance on relinquishing your licence to practise or guidance on voluntary erasure for information about how to apply.

 If you applied for voluntary erasure, there is no fee for restoration.
 If you were erased for failing to pay your annual fee, you will have to pay the restoration fee.